-This is a fictitious, albeit typical, case of a first simple febrile seizure.
+This is a typical case of a first simple febrile seizure.

 Three features interact to produce a febrile seizure: immature brain, fever, and genetic predisposition.

-Febrile seizures rarely occur before 6 months of age or after 5 years of age, so there is a clear relationship with brain maturation.
+Febrile seizures rarely occur before 6 months of age or after 5 years of age, suggesting a relationship with brain maturation.
 However, the nature of this maturation process is unclear and could be related to increasing myelination, normal “dying back” of excessive neurons, and/or increasing synaptic complexity.

-Causes of fever vary and remain the “everyday illnesses of childhood” including: upper respiratory tract infection or pharyngitis, otitis media, pneumonia, gastroenteritis, roseola infantum, and noninfectious illness (50; 114).
-Vaccines against Haemophilus influenzae, varicella, pneumococcus, and meningococcus are now in widespread use and have greatly changed the background of infectious pediatric illness.
-Although no published reports document the impact of those vaccines on the incidence of infections inciting febrile seizures, studies have demonstrated protection against febrile seizures among children who received the rotavirus vaccine are protected against febrile seizures (156; 180).
+Causes of fever vary and encompass the “everyday illnesses of childhood,” including upper respiratory tract infection or pharyngitis, otitis media, pneumonia, gastroenteritis, roseola infantum, and noninfectious illness (53; 120).
+Vaccines against Haemophilus influenzae, varicella, rotavirus, pneumococcus, and meningococcus are now in widespread use and have changed the background of infectious pediatric illness.
+In particular, complex febrile seizures appear to have a low risk for bacterial meningitis in an immunized population (101).
+Studies also suggest that children receiving the rotavirus vaccine are protected against febrile seizures (156; 180).

 There is an increasing body of literature regarding viral pathogens in pediatric patients, and confirmed viral infections are far more commonly associated with febrile seizures than bacterial illnesses (Millichap and Millichap 2008).
-There have been multiple reports associating influenza A with febrile seizures (39; 70; 58; 144; 71).
-In addition to influenza, enterovirus is also a common association with febrile seizures (69).
-A study in Turkey found that adenovirus was the most commonly detected virus in children with febrile seizures, followed by influenza A and B (31).
-In a prospective cohort study that included 225 children with febrile seizures, coronaviruses had the highest relative risk for febrile seizures compared to other respiratory viral infections, followed by influenza A and B (76).
-Another study found that human coronavirus HKU1 was associated with a higher rate of febrile seizures than respiratory syncytial virus, parainfluenza virus type 1, or adenovirus (108).
-There has been a case report of the SARS-CoV-2 virus associated with febrile status epilepticus in a 2-year-old child (34).
-Human herpes virus type 6 (HHV6) is another documented pathogen associated with febrile seizures (126).
+There have been multiple reports associating influenza A with febrile seizures (41; 74; 62; 151; 75).
+In addition to influenza, enterovirus is also a common association with febrile seizures (73).
+A study in Turkey found that adenovirus was the most commonly detected virus in children with febrile seizures, followed by influenza A and B (33).
+In a prospective cohort study that included 225 children with febrile seizures, coronaviruses had the highest relative risk for febrile seizures compared to other respiratory viral infections, followed by influenza A and B (80).
+Human herpes virus type 6 (HHV6) is another documented pathogen associated with febrile seizures (132).
 HHV6 causes infant roseola, a common infection of infants and toddlers that is usually associated with fevers of 103°F or higher.
 Febrile seizures may also occur with respiratory syncytial virus; however, this is far less common than the other viral etiologies previously mentioned (161).

 Febrile seizures after immunizations.
-As many as 1 in 10 febrile seizures occur within 14 days of immunization administration (55).
-Children with febrile seizures associated with vaccines, compared with those whose febrile seizures are independent of vaccines, have identical (good) outcomes (178; 181; 43).
-The excellent safety profile of typically administered childhood vaccines has been reviewed (118).
+As many as 1 in 10 febrile seizures occur within 14 days of immunization administration (59).
+Children with febrile seizures associated with vaccines, compared with those whose febrile seizures are independent of vaccines, have identical (good) outcomes (189; 192; 45).
+The excellent safety profile of typically administered childhood vaccines has been reviewed (124).
 Yet, parents indicate significant concern about febrile seizures.
-In one study, parents expressed willingness to have children receive more injections and even lower disease protection in order to reduce the possibility of vaccine-associated febrile seizures (212).
-These concerns, particularly regarding coadministered vaccines, must be balanced against the benefits of avoiding vaccine-preventable illness through fully immunizing children, as well as decreased numbers of office visits associated with vaccine administration (160).
-Suggested approaches for discussions with vaccine-hesitant families are provided by the American Academy of Pediatrics (48).
+In one study, parents expressed willingness to have children receive more injections and even lower disease protection in order to reduce the possibility of vaccine-associated febrile seizures (225).
+These concerns, particularly regarding co-administered vaccines, must be balanced against the benefits of avoiding vaccine-preventable illness through fully immunizing children, as well as decreased numbers of office visits associated with vaccine administration (168).
+Suggested approaches for discussions with vaccine-hesitant families are provided by the American Academy of Pediatrics (51).

 The frequency of febrile seizures after diphtheria-pertussis-tetanus or measles vaccination is 6 to 9 and 24 to 25 per 100,000 children vaccinated, respectively.
-Newer acellular pertussis vaccines rarely induce a febrile reaction, and fewer febrile seizures may result from this immunization (112).
+Newer acellular pertussis vaccines rarely induce a febrile reaction, and fewer febrile seizures may result from this immunization (118).
 However, vaccines are often given in combination, and a study of combined DTaP-IPV-Hib did demonstrate an increased risk for febrile seizures on the day of the first and second doses of these immunizations.
-Affected children had no increased risk for epilepsy (178).
-Coadministration of influenza vaccine with pneumococcal conjugate and DTaP is also associated with slightly increased risk of febrile seizures; compared with administration of these vaccines on separate days, the absolute excess risk was 30 febrile seizures per 100,000 children vaccinated (46).
+Affected children had no increased risk for epilepsy (189).
+Co-administration of influenza vaccine with pneumococcal conjugate and DTaP is also associated with a slightly increased risk of febrile seizures; compared with administration of these vaccines on separate days, the absolute excess risk was 30 febrile seizures per 100,000 children vaccinated (49).